 DZ profile: Manolete Partners Plc

-Business: business that finances or acquires insolvency disputes.
+Business: UK Insolvency litigation funding specialist that buys up complex legal cases from collapsed businesses.
+Has taken on more than 220 cases since its formation in 2009.
+These include successful claims against NETWORK RAIL, several FTSE 350 companies, global financial institutions and international hotel groups – all on behalf of insolvent companies.
 Is unusual among litigation funders, which typically back legal disputes in return for a share of any settlement or damages award, in that it purchases claims outright and focuses exclusively on one sector: insolvency-related claims in the UK.
 By buying claims outright, it says it is able to take greater control of the running of a legal dispute.
 As a result, its cases last on average less than 12 months, significantly faster than many other types of complex commercial battles.
 As of September, Manolete had invested in 249 cases, of which 173 had completed, resulting in gross recoveries of £27.9m.
 It reported annual returns on investment of approximately 200 per cent.
 Insolvency disputes often relate to the recovery of directors’ unpaid loans, breach of contract, misfeasance or director negligence, illegal dividends and wrongful trading.

-Founders: Steven Cooklin, chief executive and Michael Faulkner
+Founders: former HSBC banker Steven Cooklin, chief executive and Michael Faulkner

 Investment: has raised £29.4m for an IPO on AIM in December.
 Messrs Cooklin and Faulkner own 19.3 and 13.4 per cent respectively; Jon Moulton, one of the UK’s best-known private equity investors owns 26.6 per cent.